Olmecs: Social and political organization

 Little is directly known about the societal or political structure of Olmec society.
 Although it is assumed by most researchers that the colossal heads and several other sculptures represent rulers, nothing has been found like the Maya stelae which name specific rulers and provide the dates of their rule.

 Instead, archaeologists relied on the data that they had, such as large- and small-scale site surveys.
 These provided evidence of considerable centralization within the Olmec region, first at San Lorenzo and then at La Venta – no other Olmec sites come close to these in terms of area or in the quantity and quality of architecture and sculpture.

 This evidence of geographic and demographic centralization leads archaeologists to propose that Olmec society itself was hierarchical, concentrated first at San Lorenzo and then at La Venta, with an elite that was able to use their control over materials such as water and monumental stone to exert command and legitimize their regime.

 Nonetheless, Olmec society is thought to lack many of the institutions of later civilizations, such as a standing army or priestly caste.
 And there is no evidence that San Lorenzo or La Venta controlled, even during their heyday, all of the Olmec heartland.
 There is some doubt, for example, that La Venta controlled even Arroyo Sonso, only some 35 km away.
 Studies of the Sierra de los Tuxtlas settlements, some 60 km away, indicate that this area was composed of more or less egalitarian communities outside the control of lowland centers.

 Trade

 The wide diffusion of Olmec artifacts and "Olmecoid" iconography throughout much of Mesoamerica indicates the existence of extensive long-distance trade networks.
 Exotic, prestigious and high-value materials such as greenstone and marine shell were moved in significant quantities across large distances.
 Some of the reasons for trade revolve around the lack of obsidian in the heartland.
 The Olmec used obsidian in many tools because worked edges were very sharp and durable.
+Specifically, prismatic blades, a type of obsidian tool was the primary cutting tool used within households.
+Obsidian was highly valued in Mesoamerica.
 Most of the obsidian found has been traced back to Guatemala showing the extensive trade.
 While the Olmec were not the first in Mesoamerica to organize long-distance exchanges of goods, the Olmec period saw a significant expansion in interregional trade routes, more variety in material goods exchanged and a greater diversity in the sources from which the base materials were obtained.
+Obsidian exchange systems involved both the movement of raw materials, like obsidian cores, and the distribution of complete tools, like prismatic blades.